chris-fullinwider/chat-app/README.md

         - emits new messages to the websocket
         - renders messages real-time
         - The UI should be simple and snappy
-- Things I would do if I had more time:
+- things I would do if I had more time:
-    - Frontend:
+    - frontend:
-        - "componentize" relevent UI sections with selectors:
+        - to accomodate further development scope, "componentize" relevent UI sections for the following selectors:
             - .sign-in
             - .chat
             - .messages